rstan-dev/P1-Basix/README.md

 ## Testing

 - Manual testing – all links, menu, logo, buy-buttons, contact form submit and reset and social icons are linked correctly and open in a new page.
-- Screen size check – the site was checked for responsiveness using Chrome Dev Tools
+- Screen size check – the site was checked for responsiveness using Chrome Dev Tools, responsive change to lay out tested at 1050px.

 **Bugs resolved:**